 Karlstejn Castle's Appeal

-The 14th century castle was originally built as a treasury to hold the crown jewels of the Holy Roman Empire.
-Building was initiated by Charles IV, and like most castles, Karlstejn has seen changes and additions - as well as renovations - over the course of its centuries-long history.
+The 14th-century castle was originally built as a treasury to hold the crown jewels of the Holy Roman Empire.
+The building was initiated by Charles IV, and like most castles, Karlstejn has seen changes and additions - as well as renovations - over the course of its centuries-long history.
 While many of the best rooms are off-limits to visitors, the exterior of the castle, as well as the interior guests are given access to, makes this trip memorable.

 Tours of the Castle